Contact us

 The 4 physical symptoms of valium addiction are:

-• Pounding Heart: Valium causes an increased heart rate or palpitations, reflecting its impact on the body’s cardiovascular system.
+• Pounding Heart: Valium causes an increased heart rate, resulting in palpitations and reflecting its impact on the body’s cardiovascular system.

-• Dry Mouth: Reduced saliva production is a common side effect of Valium, contributing to a persistent dry sensation in the mouth.
+• Dry Mouth: Valium reduces saliva production, leading to a persistent dry sensation in the mouth.

 • Coma: In severe cases, particularly when Valium is mixed with other depressants like alcohol or opioids, there’s a risk of coma.
 This underscores the danger of combining Valium with other substances.